 During the active days of the Aqueduct, overseers in charge of patrolling and maintaining specific sections of this infrastructure vital to New York City were provided with houses on or near the section of the tunnel for which they were responsible.
-The only one of these houses that survives is the classic, brick Italianate-designed structure on the trail at Walnut Street in Dobbs Ferry.
-The Keeper's House was built in 1857, and was the home of the principal superintendent of the Aqueduct, north of New York City.
-As part of the Aqueduct, the Keeper’s House is also a designated landmark.
-It has not been occupied since 1962.
+The only one of these houses that survives in its original location is the classic, brick Italianate-designed structure on the trail at Walnut Street in Dobbs Ferry.
+The Keeper's House was built in 1857, and was the home of James Bremner, the principal superintendent of the Aqueduct, north of New York City.
+The house is a contributing feature of the aqueduct trail, which was designated a National Historic Landmark in 1992.

 Wanted: More information about James Bremner.
 As Keeper of one section of the Aqueduct, James Bremner lived in the Keeper’s House for nearly 30 years.
 We know some details about him -- when he started the job, when he died, where he is buried (Dobbs Ferry), his origin (probably Scotland).
 If you have any information about him or his family, please let us know.